 Family violence is the leading contributor to preventable death, illness and disability for Victorian women aged 15-44 years and has serious implications on the health, education, employment and economic security of women, children, families and communities (VicHealth 2011).

-Statistics show that women who experience violence access health care services more than non-abused women and health care providers are well placed to assist with the health and psychosocial needs of women who access their services (WHO 2013).
-The health system is a key point of contact for both identifying family violence, and for intervening to support women and children to reduce their risk of violence as recognised by the Victorian Royal Commission into Family Violence:
+Statistics show that women who experience violence access health and mainstream services more than non-abused women and these professionals are well placed to assist with the health and psychosocial needs of women who access their services (WHO 2013).
+The health and mainstream service system is a key point of contact for both identifying family violence, and for intervening to support women and children to reduce their risk of violence as recognised by the Victorian Royal Commission into Family Violence: